harro-dot-net/HtmlBuilder/README.md

         // For many common attributes (like 'id', 'class' etc.) there are factory methods which makes it easier to type and read. new Html(Dir("ltr"), Lang("en"))
         {
-            // Nested elements or selfclosing can be added through collection initializers.
+            // Nested elements or self closing tags can be added through collection initializers.
             // This makes it easy to write nested structures.
             // This way reading and writing a HTML document is very similar to
             // reading and writing plain HTML.